All routes

 Semester 2: Forensic Speech Science, Themes in Sociolinguistics: Speakers' choices across the globe

-Suggested Electives: Statistics in Linguistics, Qualitative Methods in Linguistics, Methods in Speech Processing, Field Methods, Methods in Experimental Linguistics, Didactiek van het Nederlands als tweede taal, The Communicative Mind: Investigating the Interplay between Language and Social Cognition, Machine learning for NLP, Individual Project (FGW)
+Suggested Electives: Qualitative Methods in Linguistics, Methods in Speech Processing, Methods in Experimental Linguistics, Field Methods, Machine learning for NLP, Statistics: Fundamentals of Linear Models, Didactiek van het Nederlands als tweede taal, Statistics: Advanced Linear Models, Individual Project (FGW)

 Semester 1: Machine learning for NLP, Methods in Speech Processing